sagorbrur/EmailWriter/README.md

 # Email Writer
 Email writer is a [gpt-2](https://github.com/openai/gpt-2) based email generator application.
 It is a fine-tune version of [gpt-2-medium](https://huggingface.co/gpt2-medium) model which is trained on [this](https://www.kaggle.com/datasets/mikeschmidtavemac/emailblog) datasets.
+Model published in huggingface [model hub](https://huggingface.co/sagorsarker/emailgenerator)

 ## API request and response schema
 ```py